Momentum almost doubles Covid-19 provisions

 15 February 2021 - 09:25

-Momentum Metropolitan Holdings, the insurance and financial services group, increased its Covid-19 provision by R850m, saying the effects of the pandemic were more severe than initially expected in the fiscal period covering the six months to end-December.
+Momentum Metropolitan Holdings, the insurance and financial services group, has almost doubled its Covid-19 provision, saying the effects of the pandemic were more severe than initially expected in the fiscal period covering the six months to end-December 2020.

 BL Premium